lFreecss/Art-Bible/docs/README.md

 ### Technical Guidelines

 * Exporting.
-It is important to know in what formats we are going to save the files
+It is important to know in what formats we are going to save the files.
 * Naming Conventions.
-Nomenclature
+Nomenclature.
 * Resource Collection and structuring.
 What system will we use to structure the game files?
 * Limitations.
-Set a limit of weight and content to the files
+Set a limit of weight and content to the files.
 * Tools to use.

 ## Bibliography